-4 Red Flags When Dating Someone Younger Than You Are To Keep An Eye On
+4 Red Flags When Dating Someone Younger Than You Are That You Should Keep An Eye On

 People who have been in relationships with someone who was more than a few years older or younger than they are will probably tell you that, while age is technically just a number, sometimes it says a lot about someone and their life circumstances.
 And while relationships with age gaps can (and certainly do) succeed it's important to keep your eyes peeled for red flags when dating someone younger during the early stages of seeing this person.